mdfleming3/mdfleming3.github.io/_drafts/eli5-guide-search-engine-optimization-seo.md

 ## Off-Page Factors:

+After digging deep into factors

-Backlinks
+### Backlinks

+A backlink is simply a link from someone else's website to yours.
+Google considers this link as a sort of endorsement, saying, "Hey, check out this site, there is something useful and credible to see."

+Backlinks are one of the most important and most talked about factors in determining search engine position.
+They are also one of the hardest factors to control, because acquiring backlinks requires strategy and hard work.
+Additionally, the success of acquiring several backlinks can be trumped by the realization that many high positioned websites have hundreds of thousands of backlinks that make them untouchable to small websites.

+Before you get discouraged though, remember backlinks are all about momentum.
+The first links are difficult, but once you get several high quality, highly accessed links--they will do some work for you.
+You just gotta keep at it.

+With that said, let's look at factors Google considers when evuating backlinks.

-o Authority of Linking site
+#### Authority of Linking site

-o Content Relevence

-o Anchor text of link

-o # Pages linking to website
+#### # Pages linking to website

+#### Content Relevance

+#### Follow / No Follow

+#### Anchor text of link

-· Traffic
+### Traffic

-o Overall traffic (social, direct, email, organic, paid, etc.)
+#### Overall traffic (social, direct, email, organic, paid, etc.)

-· Social Profiles
+#### Social Profiles

-Off-Page SEO Factors

-In the early 2000s, there were websites that found success by using word strings (better known as keywords) hundreds of on a page in a technique known as keyword stuff.
-Search engines squashed this

 **Further Reading:**